isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningCWLWithBam.rst

   $sudo groupadd docker
   $sudo usermod -aG docker ${USER}
-  close 0and reopen VM then run the script again
+  close and reopen VM then run the script again

 .. note:: This Bam file is quite large, it may take about 15 mins ~ 20 mins to run.